BlancIt/iot-energy-monitoring/README.md

 ## amqp_to_influx3.py

-Full ingestion service used for the final workshop.
+Full ingestion service used listen for data producer.

 Workflow: